sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 This version is only 20% slower than using manual `for`-loops.
-While this works, it is unsatisfying and does not generalize well - we expect to use `myForEach` at many locations in practice, requiring many duplicates.
+While this works, it is unsatisfying and does not generalize well - we expect to use `myForEach` at many locations with many different types, requiring many duplicates.
+C++ solves this problem by using templates to duplicate function bodies and perform type specialization helped along by the programmer, while the ideal solution for JavaScript solves the problem transparently.

 What if we twiddle the inliner?
 ---